 Read another post – Traveling To Syria?
 The Things You Will Miss In Present Syria!

-Bengali New Year is a festival of all Bengali people regardless class, caste, religion, and regional diversities.
+Bengali New Year is a festival of all Bengali people regardless of class, caste, religion, and regional diversities.
 This festival celebrates not only in Bangladesh and also in West Bengal, Assam, Tripura, Odisha and all over the world wherein Bengali communities stay.
 In the Fiesta, all people wear festive dresses; women wear special white-red sarees and adorn their hair with flowers, and men wear Panjabis, a male clothing.
 People eat festive foods; the special menu of Pohela Boishakh includes Panta Bhat (watered rice) with fried Hilsha fish and a big variety of bhartas.

 In urban Bangladesh, Mongol Shovajatra is one of the biggest attractions of Pohela Boishakh.
 In Dhaka, the Mangal Shobhajatra is organized by the Fine Arts Institute at Dhaka University.
 An interesting fact about this parade is that it received an honor of a cultural heritage of humanity by the UNESCO in 2016.
-In rural Bangladesh, Boishakhi fairs are arranged in all over the country and continued for minimum one week.
+In rural Bangladesh, Boishakhi fairs are arranged all over the country and continued for a minimum one week.
 Different types of sports, including Nouka Baich (boat race), Kite Flying, Bull Racing, Cockfights, and Pigeon Racing are also organized.

 Read another post – One Night Guest — A Short Story